HB 576 - Solar bench PHILIPS - Free user manual and instructions

 This Combi solarium emits predominantly UV-A, and also a limited amount of UV-B.

-It possesses some important features which make tanning at home comfortable and convenient.
+It possesses some important features that make tanning at home comfortable and convenient.

-For your convenience, but also to prevent unintended prolonged exposure (e.g. after falling asleep), a timer-controlled automatic switch-off operates after 30 minutes tanning.
+For your convenience, but also to prevent unintended prolonged exposure (e.g., after falling asleep), a timer-controlled automatic switch-off operates after 30 minutes of tanning.

 As it is with the natural sun, it's wise not to have too much of a good thing!
 (See section "UV and your health".)